Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/1-decisions-of-polkadot-slides.md

 <div>

+Blockspace is the capacity of a blockchain to commit and finalize operations.

-An often overlooked problem is economic scaling of the entire blockchain ecosystem.
+An often overlooked problem is the economic scaling need to provide high quality blockspace.

-Polkadot is unique in that it provides all connected parachains with the same security guarantees as the Relay Chain itself.
+Polkadot is unique in that it provides blockspace to other Web3 applications with the same security guarantees as Polkadot itself.

 </div>